arkency/posts/posts/2017-07-20-nil-empty-blank-ruby-rails-difference.md

 ---
-title: "nil?, empty?, blank? in Ruby on Rails - what's the difference actually?"
 created_at: 2017-07-20 11:42:30 +0200
 publish: true
 author: Robert Pankowecki
 tags: [ 'ruby', 'nil', 'empty', 'blank' ]
 newsletter: arkency_form
 ---

+# nil?, empty?, blank? in Ruby on Rails - what's the difference actually?

 There are plenty of options available.
 Let's evaluate their usefulness and potential problems that they bring to the table.